A rancher, Steve Simpson worked in law enforcement and has hunted big game (pronghorn antelope). He is a lifelong shooter and reloader.

 My dad bought me this rifle in 1978 when I was 10 years old.
 We had many a fun trip to the range with that 10/22 and I learned all the basics of shooting with it.
 I sold it years later, like an idiot, and if I knew where it was and who had it I would pay triple the market price, maybe more, to get it back, whatever condition it was in.

-We moved to Northern Nevada and bought a ranch.
-Tickled pink to be out of So Cal and California period, I began to learn how to work around the house more and do mechanically inclined things I had never been good at.
+We moved to northern Nevada and bought a ranch.
+Tickled pink to be out of Southern California, and California period, I began to learn how to work around the house more and do mechanically inclined things I had never been good at.
 Part of that was working on guns, in a very limited sense.

-We always had ground squirrels around our new property, but in this year 2019, they have exploded in number for some reason.
+We always had ground squirrels around our new property, but they have exploded in number for some reason.
 They dig holes everywhere and they multiply like nobody’s business and dig more and more holes, which is bad for a variety of reasons.
 Hence, the transformation of my 10/22 began.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.